Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Method: Conformal Thinking

-\paragraph{Putting it together.} Our final selection rule is: (i) enumerate signal - threshold candidates on $\mathcal{V}$, (ii) enforce the risk budget using risk control to account for finite-sample error, and (iii) among all feasible candidates, choose the one that minimizes the efficiency loss estimate.
+\paragraph{Putting it all together.} Algorithm \ref{alg:full_alg} summarizes the full implementation.
+Our final selection rule is: (i) enumerate signal - threshold candidates on $\mathcal{V}$, (ii) enforce the risk budget using risk control to account for finite-sample error, and (iii) among all feasible candidates, choose the one that minimizes the efficiency loss estimate.
 This yields a simple, plug-in calibration interface for arbitrary signals while providing stronger protection against validation overfitting than naive threshold tuning.